proger/erlfsmon/README.md

 ### The Core

 `erlfsmon` is an OTP application and uses `gen_event` to allow multiple subscribers.
 In case you do not want that, save the following to snippet `simplefs.erl` which is only 25 LoC.
-Test by running `simplefs:run(".", ".", self()).` You need erlsh for (reasons).
+Test by running `simplefs:run(".", ".", self()).` You need [erlsh for reasons](https://github.com/proger/erlsh#fdlink-port).
 Otherwise, keep reading.

 ```erlang
 -module(simplefs).